 Now that you are acquainted with the major trends in SaaS, we hope that you will be inspired to break into the world stage with your startup.
 As you can see, Artificial Intelligence and automation can be implemented in many ways.
-Outdated, cumbersome and general-purpose systems have given way to industry-specific cloud platforms.
-Modern technologies tackle challenges of the narrow niches and do not require additional system overhaul.
+Outdated, cumbersome, and general-purpose systems have given way to industry-specific cloud platforms.
+Modern technologies tackle the challenges of the narrow niches and do not require additional system overhaul.
 Security is still of utmost importance, but now it is moved more and more to the cloud.

 We at Greenice, have the experience to handle the technical implementation of your project.
 Our experience allows us to take on the most ambitious projects.
 You may follow the example of our clients for whom we created custom solutions for their inner use and, then, converted them into SaaS to sell to similar organizations.